joakimsk/docs/docs/source/clientauth.rst

 HTTP Requests
 -------------

-A request carrying a REST API call should have two headers:
+A request carrying a REST API call can have two headers specific for this authentication mechamism:

-**Arctic-Nonce:** A number used only once.
+**Arctic-Nonce:** A number used once.
+8 byte random number, encoded with Base64.
 Servers receiving this can check if it is heard before and dismiss the request if it is.
-This is a effective protection against replay-attacks.
+This is a effective protection against replay-attacks and ensures that each HMAC is based on a unique message.

 **Arctic-Hmac:** The SHA-256-HMAC checksum computed from a secret key and a combination of the nonce and the message-content.
 For POST and PUT requests this is the request body.
 For GET and DELETE requests it is empty.
 The Hmac code is encoded with Base-64 and truncated.
 We use the 44 first characters.
 When a Hmac is received the server-side also computes a Hmac the same way and compares.
 If it is the same result, it means that the request is authenticated.